A fundamental value for all companies in the IWIS Holding Group.

 The IWIS Group also uses recycled materials for some of its production processes, having specific plants at its disposal for recycling plastics.

 Almost 50% of the energy used in the production processes comes from renewable sources: IWIS actually has three photovoltaic systems of its own, with rated outputs of 200 kWp, 150 kWp and 100 kWp.
 With a cogenerator producing another 800 kWP.

 We use recycled materials

 Ever since TeMa was established, almost 30 years ago, we have taken our environmental responsibility very seriously.

-In Europe, TeMa has set up its own collection and recycling plants (EcoTeMa in Russia and Replastica in Romania) to handle high-density polyethylene, and polypropylene, which come from the post-consumption of bottles, liquid containers, plastic bottle caps and labels, coffee capsules and white espresso cups.
+In Europe, TeMa has set up its own collection and recycling plants (EcoTeMa in Russia and Replastica in Romania) to handle high-density polyethylene, and polypropylene, which come from the post-consumption of bottles, liquid containers and plastic bottle caps.

 THE PRODUCTION PROCESS